Akshayguleria22/SubTrack/README.md

-# Subscription Tracker Backend 🚀
+# Subscription Tracker 🚀

-This is the backend API for the **Subscription Tracker App**, helping users manage and track all their subscriptions in one place.
+This is the Pure backend project called **Subscription Tracker App**, helping users manage and track all their subscriptions in one place.

 ---